mirnylab/pdSim/README.md

 >>> tumor = sim(sd=0.25, N_0=300)                 # simulate tumor growth with non-default values of sd, N_0
 >>> passenger_mutations = tumor.fixed_mutations[tumor.fixed_mutations <= 0]
 # fixed_mutations is a numpy.ndarray that records the fitness effects of every mutation that sweeps to fixation
 # in temporal order.
-Passeners are, by definition, neutral or deleterious mutations.
+Passengers are, by definition, neutral or deleterious mutations.
 >>> print('Mean fitness cost of fixated passengers: {:.3f}'.format(passenger_mutations.mean())
 >>> tumor.plot()                                  # Plot the tumor's population size versus time.
 ```
 `simple.py` also provides a useful, well-documented example of how the simulator might be used to model dN/dS statistics.